Lightning-AI/lightning-thunder/README.md

 1. ⚡️ It acquires your model by interpreting Python bytecode and producing a straight-line Python program

-1. ️⚡️ It transforms the computation trace to make it distributed, change precision
+1. ️⚡️ It transforms the model and computation trace to make it distributed, change precision

 1. ⚡️ It routes parts of the trace for execution